simonorozcoarias/YORO/README.md

 * -f FASTA_FILE or --file FASTA_FILE: Fasta file containing DNA sequences **(required)**.
 * -o OUTPUTNAME or --outputName name: Filename of the output file.
 Default: output.tab
 * -d DIRECTORY or --directory DIRECTORY: Output Path to save output file.
 Default: Current directory.
-* -p THREADS or --threads THREADS: Number of threads to be used by YoloDNA.
+* -p THREADS or --threads THREADS: Number of threads to be used by YORO.
 Default: all available threads.
 * -t THRESHOLD or --threshold THRESHOLD: Threshold value for presence filter.
 Default: 0.6.
 * -n NMS or --nms NMS: Non-Max supression value to filter secuences.
 Default: 0.1
 * -w WINDOW or --window WINDOW: Window size for object detection and secuence splitting.
 Default: 50000